 Green Smoothies Go Mainstream for Men

-It’s great to see green drinks getting attention, or at least acknowledgment, in the mainstream media.
+It’s great to see green drinks getting acknowledged in the mainstream media.

 Not many other superheroes set as good an example as Iron Man.

-Popeye never claims to be a hero, he instead reminds us that “he is what he is.”
-He puts off fighting danger until the last minute, and then – when he really requires ultimate potency – he turns to his spinach.
+Popeye never claims to be a hero; he instead reminds us that “he is what he is.”
+He puts off fighting danger until the last minute.
+And, when he requires ultimate potency, he turns to his spinach.

 When people – men in particular – first hear about green smoothies, they tend to be naturally skeptical.

-It’s an interesting time to help people become healthier because people, on average, have never been less healthy and yet they’ve never known more about health.
+It’s an interesting time to help people become healthier because people, on average, people have never been less healthy, yet they’ve never known more about health.

-When I tell people about the power of freshly green smoothies, often I think they’re listening to me but they’re not hearing me.
-To me, it feels like I’m handing them keys to a mansion, but they don’t realize it because all they choose to see is a small piece of rusted metal.
+When I tell people about the power of freshly green smoothies, often I think they’re listening to me, but they’re not hearing me.
+It feels like I’m handing them keys to a mansion, but they don’t realize it because all they choose to see is a small piece of rusted metal.

 It is unhealthy for a man’s testosterone to get too low, so any natural methods that can help combat that – even indirectly – might be worth exploring.

-Fresh, well-made green smoothies have reduced my own waistline considerably.
+Fresh, well-made green smoothies have reduced my waistline considerably.

-The goal of having a correctly made, fresh green smoothie each day is crafted from these 7 fundamental principles:
+The goal of having a correctly made, fresh green smoothie each day is crafted from these seven fundamental principles:

-- genetics are not always inevitable; rather, they reveal potentiality; beneficial genes can be turned on – or off – simply by following specific lifestyle protocols;
+- genetics are not always inevitable; instead, they reveal potentiality; beneficial genes can be turned on – or off – simply by following specific lifestyle protocols;

-- inflammation is a primary cause of accelerated aging and disease; among the easiest ways to reduce inflammation is via key nutritional habits;
+- inflammation is a primary cause of accelerated aging and disease; among the easiest ways to reduce inflammation is via essential nutritional habits;

 - for purposes of cellular health and DNA repair, the human body can often benefit by daily consumption of up to 9 (loose) cups of vegetables a day (both cooked and raw) – a combination of leafy greens, cruciferous, and rainbow colors;

 - almost everything you eat either encourages or discourages inflammation;